Easy to Difficult Bible Trivia Quiz

 Answer D: Donkey.

-The disciples placed their cloaks on a donkey for Jesus to sit on.
+The disciples placed their cloaks on a donkey for Jesus to sit on as he rode into Jerusalem.

 The people thought he was coming to take over and free them from Roman rule.